- Open Access

 Electronic supplementary material

-Additional file 2: Step by step calculation of the absolute and relative resolution of the ashmeter with full equations and comparison with the traditional tape ruler technique.
+Additional file 2: Absolute and relative resolution calculation (DOC).
+Step by step calculation of the absolute and relative resolution of the ashmeter with full equations and comparison with the traditional tape ruler technique.
 (DOC 40 KB)

 Authors’ original submitted files for images